Jon, Glenn and Kevin

 But the real problem with the show is why anyone dies?
 How did these zombies kill anyone after the surprise factor wore off?
 They're slow and stupid, yet practically every episode some zombie--who are usually loud and obnoxious--comes out of nowhere to chomp down on someone's arm.
 A properly organized force could march through any area and leave behind thousands and thousands of lifeless zombies without a single casualty.
 Instead, Walking Dead characters keep ending up surrounded by zombies with no way out.

-Finally, you've got a far less popular drama, but a more "real" one--I use quotation marks because it's a show about the aftermath when 140 million people vanish from the planet.
+Finally, you've got a far less popular drama, The Leftovers, but a more "real" one--I use quotation marks because it's a show about the aftermath when 140 million people vanish from the planet.
 So magical things can happen, but the characters are otherwise grounded in fairly honest psychology.

 The central character, if there is one, would be Kevin Garvey, former cop who has moved with his new family to a new city this season.
 This being The Leftovers, nothing ever goes well.
 In the first season, we see the Garveys were pretty miserable even before the vanishing.
 This year, things seem to be even worse, and Kevin is haunted by a women he saw die.
 The rational explanation (and the one I buy) is he's having a psychotic break, not unlike what his father suffered.
 But Kevin wants to get rid of this vision so much that he drinks poison which will allegedly lead to a cure.